boken-engine/boken-engine/doc/scripts-technologies-comparison.md

 [Z-Machine](http://www.inform-fiction.org/zmachine/standards/z1point0/index.html) is a virtual machine format created by the game company Infocom.
 The games are distributed using binary files (sometimes called [Z-Code or Z5 files](http://fileformats.archiveteam.org/wiki/Z-code))
 There are several tools for creating Z-Machine content, like [Inform](http://inform7.com/), but in general, is a process very much tougher than using other scripts languages.

-It is similar to Boken in the scope and features, but is more challenging to a non developer user.
+It is more or less similar to Boken in the scope and features, but is challenging to a non developer user.

 ## Twine